paulobruno/MetodosNumericos2/README.md

 - `main_closedNewtonCotes.cpp`
   * Used to solve single integrals using Closed Newton-Cotes methods;
   * It accepts order from 1 to 6, where 1 is the trapezoidal rule, 2 is the Simpson's 1/3 rule and 3 is the Simpson's 3/8 rule.
+- `main_quadrature.cpp`
+  * Used to solve integrals using Gaussian Quadrature methods.
 - `main_doubleIntegration.cpp`
   * Used to solve double integrals using Closed Newton-Cotes methods;
   * It accepts order from 1 to 6, where 1 is the trapezoidal rule, 2 is the Simpson's 1/3 rule and 3 is the Simpson's 3/8 rule.